Logo

 Benjamin Harrison traveled around the nation making appearances and speeches in support of William McKinley's candidacy for president.

-Benjamin Harrison wrote a series of articles about the federal government and the presidency which were republished in 1897 as a book titled This Country of Ours.
+Benjamin Harrison wrote a series of articles about the federal government and the presidency that were republished in 1897 as a book, This Country of Ours.

-In 1898, Benjamin Harrison served as an attorney for the Republic of Venezuela in their British Guiana boundary dispute with the United Kingdom.
+In 1898, Benjamin Harrison served as an attorney for the Republic of Venezuela in its British Guiana boundary dispute with the United Kingdom.

 In 1899 Benjamin Harrison attended the First Peace Conference at The Hague.